dartmouth-cs98/18w-si32/docs/getting-started/README.md

 But you don't want to settle for that, do you?
 Read on for tips on implementing your first strategy!

+### Bot parameters

+Monad allows you to replace constant values in your botfile with parameters that you can configure via the Monad UI.
+Frequently, the only changes to your bot code between versions will be changes to parameters like a threshold for a probability, or a value you check against to trigger an attack or some other condition.
+By allowing you to modify these values from the Monad UI, you can quickly test out new parameters without modifying and re-uploading your code.
+Here's how to use them:

+1. Replace your value with a call to `game.param("PARAM_NAME")`
+2. Upload your bot code with this call (for the last time!)
+3. On upload, you'll be prompted to provide a value for that parameter

+At any point, from the bot's page, you can update the parameters without re-uploading the code.

 ## Implementing a Strategy

 Now its time to think about what we want our bot to do.
 The `GameHelper` library comes with